jig/bench/README.md

 ## Goals

-The final goal is to show the abilities of the applicants in programming, testing, managing a repository, define a documentation, for a simple software project.
+The final goal is to show the abilities of the applicants in programming, managing a repository, define a documentation, etc. for a simple software project.

-This work requires a bit of Go, Docker and distributed services knowledge.
+This work requires a bit of Go, Docker and network distributed services knowledge.

 It is required to implement a client that emulates the basic functionality of Apache Benchmark (`ab`) for measuring performance of an HTTP service.
-At least, the client must implement the `-n`, `-c` and `-k` parameters of ab (see [jig/docker-ab/README.md](https://github.com/jig/docker-ab)) and provide latency and TPS of the service.
+At least, the client must implement the `-n`, `-c` and `-k` parameters of `ab` (see [jig/docker-ab/README.md](https://github.com/jig/docker-ab)) and provide latency and TPS of the service.

 It shall be implemented on Linux.
-You may use virtualisation for that, but assign all cores you have to it and enough RAM memory.
+You may use virtualisation for that, but assign all cores you have to it and enough RAM memory to help you understand the performance behaviour of your system.

 ## Tasks

 1. execute Apache's `ab` on your computer to test a simple web server.
 You may use `nginx`, `tomcat` or other web servers to understand the typical numbers of latency vs. TPS depending on the concurrency (`-c`).
 Try to understand the figures you obtain and reason about it.
 Check the usage of CPU (e.g. with `top`) and try to obtain the best configuration for best performance.
 Verify that all connections end up with no error.
+If you obtain errors analyse why they appeared.

 1. implement `ab` in Go (`goab`) including the `-n`, `-c` and `-k` parameters.
 Test your HTTP server of choice with `goab`.
 Compare results with `ab` to verify your implementation is sound.
 Implement following metrics:
     - Transactions Per Second (TPS)